Chamaecereus 'Violet', Echinopsis chamaecereus 'Violet', ×Chamaelobivia 'Violet'

 How to Grow and Care

-x Chamaelobivia 'Violet' is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and Lobvia, but since both of those are now reclassified as Echinopsis, that makes this an Echinopsis hybrid.
+This cactus, formerly known as ×Chamaelobivia 'Violet', is a hybrid between Chamaecereus silvestrii (now renamed Echinopsis chamaecereus) and unknown Lobvia, but since Chamaecereus and Lobvia are now reclassified as Echinopsis, that makes it an Echinopsis hybrid.

 - Back to genus Echinopsis